DistributedObjectProtocol/web/docs/guide/javascript/remote-procedure-calls.md

 # Remote procedure calls

-Remember that when we mutate `dataServer` on client the server won't be notified?
+When we did a mutation of `dataServer` on client, the server didn't receive the mutation.
 That is because is unidiectional dataflow as mentiones before.

-But we can do is define a function on server and call that function from the client.
+But what we can do is define a function on server and call that function from the client.